Confessionsofa Ex-Doofus-ItchyFooted Mutha: Plot summary

-A boy (Melvin Van Peebles) travels from Chicago to New York to find adventure and riches, later traveling the ocean to Africa in order to reunite with his lover.
+A boy (Melvin Van Peebles) travels from Chicago to New York to find adventure and riches, later crossing the ocean to Africa in order to reunite with his lover.

 Production

 Van Peebles was a part of the Merchant Marine as a child and used his memories of people back then to write a graphic novel.
 Though he originally intended to write a novel, he chose the former genre because it was a new concept at the time.
 In a later version of his graphic novel, Van Peebles included stills that he had not included in the film.
 The film is also partly based on Van Peeble's 1982 play Waltz of the Stork.
-Its soundtrack contains mostly music that were composed by Van Peebles in a variety of genres.
+Its soundtrack contains mostly music composed by Van Peebles in a variety of genres.
 This is his most personal film since Sweet Sweetback's Baad Asssss Song was released in 1971.
 It contains song lyrics, poetic verses, and wordplay.

 Van Peebles, who was 75 years old at the time of the filming, plays the role of himself from age 10 to 47.
 His mother is 40 years younger than him, and his lover is old enough to be his grandchild.
 His son Mario Van Peebles makes a cameo appearance as a pirate.
 The title comes from the character becoming an "ex doofus" as he gets older.